Sign up now to Rise for Climate, Jobs and Justice on 5 December

 They contain a lot of information including maps and photographs.
 Also included are the 350 or so submissions on the project with over 300 of these being from the general public

-Background: this Greenway follows the route of the old Limerick – Tralee/Fenit railway line.
+Background: this Greenway follows the route of the old Limerick – Tralee / Fenit railway line.
 Currently a stretch between Rathkeale and Abbeyfeale is open, in co.
 Limerick.
-The current documents relate to the Kerry section of the route, currently mostly undeveloped.

 Main website: http://www.southerntrail.net/